-1920 (1st January) Françoise Marie Jacqueline Wauters born in Bressoux near Liège, Belgium, the youngest of six children.
+1920 (1st January) Françoise Marie Jacqueline Wauters born in Bressoux near Liège, Belgium, the youngest of seven children.

 1924 The Wauters family moved from Liège to Brussels.

 1925 Françoise started primary school at 5½ – a year early – at a Sacré Coeur girls’ school in Rue de Linhout, Brussels.

 1930 (June) Sent for a year to Gai Matin, an open-air school at Chesières in Switzerland, to be cured for decalcification of the teeth.

 1931 Returned to the Sacré Coeur school in Brussels.
 In 1934 for two terms before leaving the school Françoise became a boarder at her own request – for no remembered reason – although it was across the street from the family house in Boulevard Brand Whitlock.